abinit/abinit/doc/tutorial/gwr1.md

 We use [[optdriver]] 6 to enter the GWR code and [[gwr_task]] activates a one-shot GW calculation.
 We ask for a minimax mesh with [[gwr_ntau]] = 6 points, the minimum number of points one can use.
-Clearly, this parameter should be subject to carefully convergence studies.
+Clearly, this parameter should be subject to carefull convergence studies.
 [[getden_filepath]] specifies the density file used to compute $v_{xc}[n](\rr)$, while [[getwfk_filepath]] specifies the WFK file with empty states used to build the Green's function.
 Keep in mind that the $\kk$-mesh specified in the input via [[ngkpt]], [[nshiftk]] and [[shiftk]] must